electron-userland/electron-webpack/docs/en/add-ons.md

 Although `electron-webpack` is provided as a single module, you can also install add-ons.
 Add-ons are made available to help setup certain frameworks that may require a lot of extra configuration or dependencies, such as TypeScript or Vue.js.

 These add-ons are completely optional and may not support all use cases.
-If you need something more custom, please know that the entirety of `webpack`'s documenation still applies to `electron-webpack` ([more info](./extending-as-a-library.md)).
+If you need something more custom, please know that the entirety of `webpack`'s documentation still applies to `electron-webpack` ([more info](./extending-as-a-library.md)).

 **Current Add-ons**
 * [JavaScript Frameworks](#javascript-frameworks)